It (miniseries): It / Pennywise / Robert "Bob" Gray

-Wallace was not a fan of the other choices, particularly McDowell, as Wallace found him to have too much "sweetness" to play a part like Pennywise.
+Wallace was not a fan of the other choices, particularly McDowall, as Wallace found him to have too much "sweetness" to play a part like Pennywise.
 Curry took the role for the clown's "subversive nature," being "both beguiling and murderous" and "a smile gone bad."
 He was originally planned to play all of It's forms, not just the clown; however, the crew thought it was more efficient to have different actors play the other forms so they did not have to take up so much time dealing with makeup changes.

 Because of the amount of makeup Curry's character required, he had the earliest call time of all the actors.
 On each shooting day, it took at least three hours for him to take off his make-up and get out of his costume.
 Curry's performance unnerved the cast and crew so much they avoided him as much as possible while on set.
 While waiting between shots, Curry would be chain-smoking and showing his sharp teeth if one of the child actors got too close to him.
 As Perkins recalled, "He really tried to intimidate us, because he wanted the fear to be real in our performances."
 However, Wallace recalled having a pleasant time working with Curry: "Tim was always well-prepared, easy on set, patient and low-key."

 In a 2015 interview with Moviefone, Curry called the role of Pennywise "a wonderful part", giving his blessing to would-be successor Will Poulter, who ultimately dropped out.
 Bill Skarsgård replaced him, and while being interviewed at Fan Expo Canada, Curry gave his approval, saying that "I like [Bill] Skarsgård.
 I think he's very clever.
 It'll be interesting to see what sort of clown face he puts on. because it's not an obvious clown face at all.[..]
 So I'm fascinated to see it."